beescuit9510/frontend-interview/abc.md

 	if it defines a new lifecycle method called componentDidCatch(error, info) or static getDerivedStateFromError() :
 # Testing
 # Additional2
+- ==What is Expo?==
+	Expo is a React framework for building universal Android, iOS, and web apps.
 - What are the different ways to style a React component?
 	Inline Styling
 	JavaScript object